lab-of-living-matter/freqent/README.md

 import freqent.freqentn as fen
 ```

 The main functions to use are `fe.entropy()` and `fen.entropy()`.
 See their documentation in `freqent/freqent.py` and `freqent/freqentn.py`.
-Below we provide a quick example that shows how to use `fe.entropy()` to calculate the entropy production rate of a simulated equilibrium process: a Brownian particle trapped in a harmonic potential
+Below we provide a quick example that shows how to use `fe.entropy()` to calculate the entropy production rate of a simulated equilibrium process: a Brownian particle trapped in a harmonic potential.
+This script takes a few seconds to run.

 ```python
 import numpy as np